General info

 Success stories

-You may be using the famous antivirus software by AVG (later acquired by its global competitor Avast), benefiting from the printing solutions by Y Soft, using software including Microsoft Windows translated and localized globaly by RWS Moravia or buying airplane tickets at Kiwi.com.
-You may also have heard of electronic microscopes developed by Tescan Orsay Holding or Thermo Fisher Scientific (previously FEI / Philips Electron Optics / Delmi), but in all likelihood you are unaware that one-third of the world’s electron microscopy production is located in Brno.
+You may be using the famous antivirus software by AVG (later acquired by its global competitor Avast), benefiting from the printing solutions by Y Soft, using software including Microsoft Windows translated and localized globally by RWS Moravia or buying airplane tickets at Kiwi.com.
+You may also have heard of electronic microscopes developed by Tescan Orsay Holding or Thermo Fisher Scientific (previously FEI / Philips Electron Optics / Delmi), but in all likelihood, you are unaware that one-third of the world’s electron microscopy production is located in Brno.

 And there is more – Kentico Software (e-commerce management systems), a software platform for Facebook and Google campaigns by ROI Hunter, or the speech recognition startup Phonexia.
 The more recent start-up companies include Flowmon Networks (protecting computer networks against cybernetic threats), Smartlook (developing tools that analyze user behavior), Good Data (a business intelligence company founded by Roman Stanek, the most successful Czech serial entrepreneur, with two exits in Silicon Valley), or Skinners Technologies (developing ultraportable footwear).